ajungers-ga/react-router-dom/README.md

 # React Router DOM Practice App

 This project was built during my Unit 3 Level-Up at General Assembly.
-My instrcutor set helped set a new goal to deepen my understanding of React Router and how to implement navigation within a single-page React application.
+My instrcutor helped me set a new goal to deepen my understanding of React Router and how to implement navigation within a single-page React application.
 I worked through the key features step-by-step and built a small Pokémon app to reinforce concepts like dynamic routing, route parameters, and programmatic navigation.

 ---